boltlabs-inc/tss-ecdsa/benches/README.md

 ## How to run benchmarks

-cargo bench e2e_benchmark
-cargo bench bignumber_benchmark
+For running the bignumber benchmarks:

+`cargo bench --bench bignumber_benchmark`

+For running the end to end benchmarks:

+`cargo bench --bench e2e_benchmark`

 ## Bignumber Benchmarks